geometalab/aoi-osm/webapp/README.md

 the file, edit the import script `webapp/import_osm.sh`.

-Since not all OSM elements are necessary for generating AOIs, one can filter the `osm.pbf` file before importing it.
-For that, osmfilter can be used.
+Since not all OSM elements are necessary for generating AOIs, one can filter the `osm.pbf` file before importing it. osmfilter can be used for that.
 An example is provided in the file `pbf_filter_example.sh`.

 Prepare the POIs: